 Perhaps more than any other writer, Woolf saw the great treasure residing in diaries—her own diaries and those of others.
 Woolf read at least 66 diaries besides her own that I’ve been able to track, but she unquestionably read even more.
 She sought in others’ diaries the natural human voice and also suggestive life traces beyond her own that she could transmute into art.
 “I ransack public libraries,” she told her 1921 diary, “& find them full of sunk treasure.”
 Diary writing (and diary reading) refreshed Woolf and filled her “cistern.”
 Her diary, as she wrote of Samuel Pepys’s famous diary, made her “one of ourselves.”

-Barbara Lounsberry is the author of Virginia Woolf’s Modernist Path: Her Middle Diaries and the Diaries She Read, the second volume of her acclaimed study of Virginia Woolf’s diaries.
+Barbara Lounsberry is the author of an acclaimed three-volume study of Virginia Woolf’s diaries.
 The first volume in this series is Becoming Virginia Woolf: Her Early Diaries and the Diaries She Read.
+The second volume is Virginia Woolf’s Modernist Path: Her Middle Diaries and the Diaries She Read.
+The third volume is Virginia Woolf, the War Without, the War Within: Her Final Diaries and the Diaries She Read.
 Lounsberry has devoted her life to the study and practice of artful nonfiction in its many forms.
 She has worked closely with literary journalism pioneer Gay Talese, with whom she edited Writing Creative Nonfiction: The Literature of Reality.
 Her other books include The Art of Fact: Contemporary Artists of Nonfiction, The Writer in You, and The Tales We Tell: Perspectives on the Short Story (coedited with Susan Lohafer).
 Lounsberry regularly taught seminars on Virginia Woolf and on Literary Nonfiction at the University of Northern Iowa before retiring to write full time in 2006.